rehierl/abstract-properties/13-x-document-order/13-1-conclusions/0-4-document-order.md

 <!-- ======================================================================= -->
-# the doc-order is a total pre-order
+# the document order is the total pre-order

+Recall that **the document order** is understood as a total node order over all the nodes in a document tree - see the prologue and chapter 05.
+More accurately, the document order is **a processing order** that guarantees consistent results across all implementations.

-Recall that the pre-order and the level-order tree traversal algorithms are the only **order preserving** tree traversal algorithms.
+Recall that the pre-order and the level-order tree traversal algorithms are the only overall **order preserving** tree traversal algorithms.
 That is, both algorithms visit the nodes in tree order and also in child order.

 However, since the level-order trace of a tree can be described as a sequence of disjoint child orders, and since it is as such non-hierarchical, one can